 | Finish Type | Powder Coated |

-- Alloy steel construction with powder coating for corrosion resistance
+- Alloy steel construction with powder-coated finish for durability and corrosion resistance

 |---|---|